Table of Contents

 5. Ginkgo Biloba

-Often thought of as a supplement to improve mental clarity, ginkgo biloba is one of the natural energy boosters that works against oxidative stress and inflammation.
+Often thought of as a supplement to improve mental clarity, ginkgo biloba is one of the natural energy boosters that work against oxidative stress and inflammation.
 Both of these are really important when it comes to keeping the mind clear.

 Ginkgo biloba isn’t a natural stimulant that will make you antsy, but it can definitely keep your mind sharp.